 MOKAPU ROAD MEDIAN

 In 2007, in partnership with the City and County of Honolulu, Lani-Kailua Outdoor Circle took on the project of replanting the median on Mokapu Road between North Kalaheo Avenue and Marine Corp Base Hawaii.
-(Note that the mauka portion of Mokapu Boulevard from North Kalaheo Avenue to Oneawa is a state road, not under C&C jurisdiction.)
+(Note that the mauka portion of Mokapu Boulevard from North Kalaheo Avenue to Oneawa Street is a state road, not under C&C jurisdiction.)
 The makai median had been planted with wiliwili trees, but those beautiful trees were devastated by the gall wasp introduced to Hawaii.
 LKOC funded the new trees (over $15,000), and C&C donated use of their equipment and manpower to plant them.
 Now, shower trees adorn both ends of the planting, and narra trees fill the center sections.
 We look forward to driving in the shade of these trees as they grow and fill out to create a canopy where the wiliwili trees once stood.

 Note also that LKOC has been involved with planting trees along the entire Mokapu Boulevard/Road median since 1967!